 Here’s where the agreement starts to divide.

-Listen to what they say: “We hear (them speaking), each of us in his own native language.”
+But listen to what they said in response: “We hear (them speaking), each of us in his own native language.”

 What else did they say?